raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Domain Background

 A couple of years back, I participated in my company Hackathon where I worked on the **sentiment** and **intent** analysis for a chatbot.
-I had used Stanford NLP library but, I could barely scratch the surface of NLP.
+I had used Stanford Natural Language Processing(NLP) library but, I could barely scratch the surface of NLP.
 I have also explored **sentiment analysis** on the tweets.
 In either case, I couldn't understand the field much, but it kept me intrigued and motivated to learn about it.
 And that's one of the reasons for me to do this course.

 **Sentiment Analysis** is one of the interesting and exciting problems of Natural Language Processing.
 I plan to use this opportunity to explore this field and do something tangible.
-One common use of sentiment analysis is to figure out if a text expresses negative or positive feelings.
+One common use of sentiment analysis is to figure out if a text, sentence or paragraph expresses negative or positive emotional feeling.

 ### Problem Statement